 Adults who are diagnosed later in life will usually experience a completely different set of symptoms.
-Adult symptoms will usually affect the sexual organs or the reproductive system.
-Women will often have their periods later than normal, fertility issues, frequent miscarriages, early menopause, and smaller than normal genitals.
-In addition, men could experience fertility issues and have smaller than normal genitals.
+The symptoms in adults will usually affect the sexual organs or the reproductive system.
+The symptoms in women include:

 One of the initial steps of diagnosis is investigating your family history.
-Since FA is caused by a recessive gene, parents might not be aware they are carriers.
-Doctors will look for a history of family illnesses such as anemia, digestive disorders, and immune problems.
+Since a recessive gene causes FA, parents might not be aware that they’re carriers.
+Your doctor will look for a history of family illnesses such as anemia, digestive disorders, and immune problems.

 The methods used to conduct a genetic diagnosis of FA vary.
-The chromosome breakage test can be conducted by gathering either skin cells or blood.
+A chromosome breakage test can be conducted using either skin cells or blood.
 A chemical will be combined with the cells.
 The cells’ chromosomes are analyzed under the microscope.
-If the chromosomes show distinctive breakage, this indicates that the patient has FA.
+The chromosomes of a person with FA will have very distinctive breakage.

-Cytometric flow analysis (flow cytometry) will analyze skin cells by mixing them with chemicals.
+Cytometric flow analysis, or flow cytometry, will analyze skin cells by mixing them with chemicals.
 If your cells react to the chemicals, it means that you likely have FA.

 Women who have a family history of FA should undergo genetic testing of their unborn baby.
-There are two ways to do this: amniocentesis and chorionic villus testing (CVS).
+This can be done through amniocentesis and chorionic villus sampling (CVS).

 In amniocentesis, a doctor uses a needle to remove fluid from the amniotic sac that contains the unborn baby.
 The fluid is tested for the presence of FA genes.

-The chorionic villus sample (CVS) test involves inserting a tube through the vagina and cervix, and using the tube to take tissue samples of the placenta.
+CVS involves inserting a tube through the vagina and cervix and using the tube to take tissue samples of the placenta.
 The tissue samples are then tested for the recessive FA gene.
-Chromosome breakage studies can also be performed on CVS.
+Chromosome breakage studies can also be performed using CVS.

-If your child tests positive for the FA gene, he or she will be monitored for other signs of the condition.
-If, for example, the child is born with birth defects, the doctor will confirm an FA diagnosis with genetic testing.
+If your child tests positive for the FA gene, they’ll be monitored for other signs of the condition.
+If your child is born with birth defects, their doctor will confirm an FA diagnosis with genetic testing.

-FA is a genetic disease, and there is no absolute cure.
-However, the symptoms surrounding FA can be treated.
-The method of treatment for Fanconi anemia will vary based on the seriousness of the condition and the age of the patient.
+FA is a genetic disease, and there’s no cure available.
+However, the symptoms of FA can be treated.
+Treatments for FA vary based on the seriousness of the condition and the age of the person affected.

 Addressing anemia and other symptoms is the main focus of FA treatment.
-It is useful to look at treatment in terms of short-term and long-term strategies.
+It’s useful to consider short-term and long-term treatment strategies.

-- blood count checks to track the severity of the condition
+- regular blood count checks to track the severity of the condition

 - a yearly bone marrow test